Greater Egg Harbor officials make final push to get out vote for Oct. 6 referendum

 “It may seem like a luxury, it may seem like an aesthetic thing, but it is important to the students,” Absegami Athletic Director Steve Fortis said at the town hall.
 “It does have an impact on how they perform and how they do their school work when they believe that we care about what the facility looks like.”

-During the town hall, residents submitted questions which were then read by a moderator, with some expressing concerns over cost.
+During the town hall, residents submitted questions that were then read by a moderator, with some expressing concerns over cost.

-One resident questioned how the referendum would benefit residents who do not have children in the district.
-Greater Egg Harbor officials have argued that the referendum projects would make local schools more attractive to homebuyers, thereby helping boost property values and financially benefiting all residents.
-The sports, music, theater and arts performance, moreover, is a community amenity that people can attend even if they do not have students in the district.
+One resident asked how the referendum would benefit residents who do not have children in the district.
+Greater Egg Harbor officials say the referendum projects would make local schools more attractive to homebuyers, thereby helping boost property values and financially benefiting all residents.
+The sports, music, theater and arts programs, moreover, are a community amenity that people can benefit from even if they do not have students in the district.

+State aid could jumpstart new projects at Greater Egg Harbor Regional schools if a new plan …

-The project is also less expensive because of an extraordinary amount of state debt-service aid being offered, district officials said.
-The state has pledged just over $8.87 million toward the $21 million project — far greater than a $2 million figure that the state had previously offered — because it has deemed more projects eligible for aid, including the repairs made to the tracks and tennis courts.
-The state, in all, will assume around 42% of the principal and interest on the bond.
+The project is also less expensive because of the amount of state debt-service aid being offered, district officials said.
+The state has pledged just over $8.87 million toward the $21 million project — far greater than the $2 million the state had previously offered — because it has deemed more projects eligible for aid, including the repairs made to the tracks and tennis courts.
+The state, in all, will assume about 42% of the principal and interest on the bond.
 The district is to draw on an additional $1.25 million from its capital reserves to finance the project.
 These capital reserves have been buoyed by the COVID-19 pandemic, which saw the district save money on the cancellation of events due to public-health shutdowns.

 “We’ve made this referendum as cheap as we can make it by using federal dollars and getting that extra state aid,” Reina said. “(It) allows us to address a decade’s worth of work up front in one opportunity.”

-The district has also directly received $9 million in federal pandemic-relief aid to improve its HVAC system, purchase Google Chromebooks and bring on mental health workers and additional staff.
-These direct benefits lessen the total for which the district will ultimately have to bond.
+The district also has received $9 million in federal pandemic-relief aid to improve its HVAC system, purchase Google Chromebooks and bring on mental health workers and additional staff.
+That money lessens the total for which the district will ultimately have to bond.

+Anna Jezycki, a Galloway resident, spoke about the town hall during a Township Council meeting Tuesday.
+Stressing that she is often skeptical of the school district, Jezycki said she was impressed by the presentation.
+She said the district had demonstrated there was tremendous need for the projects due to aged facilities and thoroughly specified how it would spend the money.
+If the referendum were to fail, Jezycki said she feared the district would be forced to bond for the projects later but without the benefit of the extra state aid.

+“The way they presented this, these schools need attention, there are things that need to be done there,” Jezycki said.
+“The schools need to be repaired.”

 With state aid and capital reserve funds, the total bond debt to be paid via taxes is just under $10.9 million.
 (The total amount being bonded for will still total $19.8 million as the state would be considered a debt holder.)

-If the referendum passes, the average homeowner in the district would see a slight annual tax increase of $14.68 in Egg Harbor City; $20.04 in Galloway Township; $19.01 in Hamilton Township; and $22.57 in Mullica Township, according to district officials.
+If the referendum passes, the average homeowner in the district would see an annual property tax increase of $14.68 in Egg Harbor City; $20.04 in Galloway Township; $19.01 in Hamilton Township; and $22.57 in Mullica Township, according to district officials.

-The district would issue its new bond just as it retires debt incurred by an earlier 2001-2002 bond involving an expansion at Absegami — meaning that homeowners would not be projected to see tax increases overall due to district debt.
+The district would issue its new bond just as it retires debt incurred by a 2001-02 bond involving an expansion at Absegami, meaning homeowners would not be projected to see tax increases overall due to district debt.

-Overall district officials argue it is the ideal time for a project that would see their schools take on a more prominent role in the community.

-“We have kind of this idyllic vision of getting back to high schools as the center of communities,” Reina said.

-The referendum vote will be Thursday, Oct.
-6, with polls open from 7 a.m. to 8 p.m.
-Registered voters in Egg Harbor City and Galloway, Hamilton and Mullica townships are eligible to participate.
+Polls will be open from 7 a.m. to 8 p.m.
+Oct.
+6. Registered voters in Egg Harbor City and Galloway, Hamilton and Mullica townships are eligible to participate.
 Those interested in receiving mail-in ballots must request them from the county by Thursday.
-Additional information about the vote and polling locations can be found at https://vote.gehrhsd.net/vote-info.
+Additional information about the vote and polling locations can be found at vote.gehrhsd.net/vote-info.

 Contact Chris Doyle